-Nowadays, video is not just something that students sit down and watch in order to add variation to a lesson.
+Nowadays, video is not just something that learners sit down and watch in order to add variation to a lesson.
 Videos can be stopped periodically and questions asked in the traditional way or more recently they can easily be edited and teacher questions inserted/embedded within the video itself.
 This makes the process much more active which increases learning potential.

-4.7 Providing feedback on student work
+4.7 Providing feedback on learner work

-Whichever type of assignment you have given your students to complete, it is necessary to provide meaningful feedback, in order for them to improve the quality of their written answers and understanding of a subject.
-The student may find the subject itself challenging and/or may not have the skills in English to deal fully with the question.
+Whichever type of assignment you have given your learners to complete, it is necessary to provide meaningful feedback, in order for them to improve the quality of their written answers and understanding of a subject.
+The learner may find the subject itself challenging and/or may not have the skills in English to deal fully with the question.
 Either way, meaningful feedback and reflection time are the answer.
-The Principal Examiners report suggested that some answers in the biology exam could have been improved if the correct vocabulary had been used.
-Providing feedback can be done in several ways such as: